NEWS: 5.5x Income Mortgage Product for New Law Firm Partners

 There are a few main reasons why most high street banks won’t lend you the maximum amount as a law partner:

-- A large portion of your income will be annual bonuses compared to salary, which aren't guaranteed and can fluctuate in value based on your performance
+- A large portion of your income will be annual bonuses compared to salary, which isn't guaranteed and can fluctuate in value based on your performance

 - Lenders typically only take 65% of your bonus or commission earnings into account for your mortgage application, and again, you’ll need 2 years of previous payments